What was David A. Siegel's Net Worth?

 Personal Life

 Siegel has nine biological children and two adopted children.
-He married Geraldine Florence Sanstrom in 1961 and was married until 1969.
-Siegel married Betty Tucker in 1970 and remained married until their divorce in 1997.
+He married Geraldine Florence Sanstrom in 1961, and they were married until 1969.
+David was married to Bettie Tucker from 1970 to 1997.
 He remained the custodial parent of all the children.
-He met his wife Jackie Siegel in 1998, and they married in a Jewish ceremony in 2000.
+He met his third wife, Jackie Siegel, in 1998, and they married in a Jewish ceremony in 2000.
 In June 2015, the Siegels' 18-year-old daughter, Victoria Siegel, was found unresponsive at their home in Windermere.
 After she was taken to a hospital, she was pronounced dead.
 Her cause of death was ruled a drug overdose, thus motivating David to advocate strongly against drug abuse.

 In 2008, David Siegel was found liable in a sexual harassment lawsuit brought by Dawn Myers, a former Westgate employee.
 After a trial in Florida, the jury awarded her $5.4 million, but a judge reduced the award to just $610,000.
 In the trial award, Myers was given $103,622 in compensatory damages and $506,847 in punitive damages arising from her battery claim under state law.